IBM/event-automation/_tutorials/ea-guided-tutorial-4.md

 ## Next step

-In the [next tutorial](./tutorial-5), you will see how to use the results of your event processing flows by emitting them to a Kafka topic.
+In the [next tutorial](./tutorial-5), you will see how to use the results of your event processing flows by emitting them to Kafka topics.